 Moderate Dems defy Pelosi and 'Squad,' block $3.5T spending plan until infrastructure passes

+Other Dems already pushing back, say votes aren't there to pass infrastructure bill until Senate passes reconciliation

-A group of moderate House Democrats is threatening to torpedo Democrats' $3.5 trillion spending plan unless House Speaker Nancy Pelosi brings the bipartisan infrastructure bill for a vote first – an act of direct defiance to the speaker and a bold exertion of power with Democrats holding just a slim majority in the chamber.
+A group of moderate House Democrats is threatening to torpedo their party's $3.5 trillion spending plan unless House Speaker Nancy Pelosi brings the bipartisan infrastructure bill for a vote first – an act of direct defiance to the speaker and a bold exertion of power with Democrats holding just a slim majority in the chamber.

 "Some have suggested that we hold off on considering the Senate infrastructure bill for months – until the reconciliation process is completed.
-We disagree," the group of nine Democrats says in the letter.
+We disagree," the group of nine Democrats said in the letter.
 "With the livelihoods of hardworking American families at stake, we simply can’t afford months of unnecessary delays and risk squandering this once-in-a-century, bipartisan infrastructure package."

-The group adds: "We will not consider voting for a budget resolution until the bipartisan Infrastructure Investment and Jobs Act passes the House and is signed into law."
+The group added: "We will not consider voting for a budget resolution until the bipartisan Infrastructure Investment and Jobs Act passes the House and is signed into law."

 The nine Democrats who signed the letter are Reps.
-Josh Gottheimer, D-N.J.; Jared Golden, D-Colo.; Carolyn Bourdeaux, D-Ga.; Filemon Vela, D-Texas; Henry Cuellar, D-Texas; Vicente Gonzalez, D-Texas; Ed Case, D-Hawaii; Jim Costa, D-Calif.; and Kurt Schrader.
+Josh Gottheimer, D-N.J.; Jared Golden, D-Maine.; Carolyn Bourdeaux, D-Ga.; Filemon Vela, D-Texas; Henry Cuellar, D-Texas; Vicente Gonzalez, D-Texas; Ed Case, D-Hawaii; Jim Costa, D-Calif.; and Kurt Schrader, D-Ore.

 SCHUMER REACTS TO MANCHIN'S ‘SERIOUS CONCERNS’ ABOUT DEMS' $3.5T SPENDING PLAN: ‘WE HAVE TO COME TOGEHTER’

-Those nine are more than enough to prevent the budget resolution recently passed by Senate Democrats from making it through the House.
-Republicans are expected to uniformly vote against it and the party split in the House is 220-212 with three vacancies.
+Those nine are enough to prevent the budget resolution recently passed by Senate Democrats from making it through the House.
+Republicans are expected to uniformly vote against it, and the party split in the House is 220-212 with three vacancies.

+That injects a strong dose of drama into the process of the House passing the budget resolution, which Pelosi warned earlier this week should happen "without drama."

-That budget resolution is the key that unlocks the budget reconciliation process, which allows Democrats to circumvent the legislative filibuster in the Senate.
+The budget resolution is the key that unlocks the budget reconciliation process, which allows Democrats to circumvent the legislative filibuster in the Senate.

 Democratic leaders and party progressives are planning to use that process to pass $3.5 trillion of President Biden's agenda that they could not get through the Senate under regular order due to GOP opposition.
 But they'll need the support of their party's moderates to force the measure through with razor thin majorities in both the House and Senate.